 late 14c., "containing nerves; affecting the sinews" (the latter sense now obsolete); from Latin nervosus "sinewy, vigorous," from nervus "sinew, nerve" (see nerve (n.)).
 The meaning "of or belonging to the nerves" in the modern anatomical sense is from 1660s.

-c.
-1400, "affecting the sinews," from Latin nervosus "sinewy, vigorous," from nervus "sinew, nerve" (see nerve).
-Meaning "of or belonging to the nerves" in the modern sense is from 1660s.
-Meaning "suffering disorder of the nervous system" is from 1734; illogical sense "restless, agitated, lacking nerve" is 1740.
-Widespread popular use as a euphemism for mental forced the medical community to coin neurological to replace it in the older sense.
-Nervous wreck first attested 1862.
+From 1630s it was used (of writing style, etc.) in the sense of "possessing or manifesting vigor of mind, characterized by force or strength."
+But the opposite meaning "suffering disorder of the nervous system" is from 1734, hence the illogical sense "restless, agitated, lacking nerve, weak, timid, easily agitated" (1740).
+This and its widespread popular use as a euphemism for mental forced the medical community to coin neurological to replace nervous in the older sense "pertaining to the nerves."
+Nervous wreck first attested 1862; nervous breakdown 1866.
 Related: Nervously; nervousness.